KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/radio-button.md

 ### #a11y - Native App Accessibility Acceptance Criteria

-How to test a radio butotn
+How to test a radio button

 GIVEN THAT I am on a screen with a radio button